cryptexfinance/documentation/docs/intro/faq.md

 ### What is TCAP backed by?

-Each TCAP is collateralized by more than 150% corresponding amount of ETH or DAI.
+Each TCAP is collateralized by more than 125% corresponding amount of ETH, WETH, DAI, USDC, WBTC.

 ### How is TCAP pegged to the price of total crypto market cap?